alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

 Calling `FetchCurrentPriceIO` sends no request.
-It returns a pure `IO<decimal>` value representing deferred work.
-Evaluating the expression that creates that value still sends no request; `Run()` executes the wrapped work.
+It returns a pure `IO<decimal>` value representing a computation.
+Evaluating the expression that creates that value is one thing; executing the wrapped work with `Run()` is another.
 The point is not wrapping for its own sake.
-The indirection keeps the effect from happening too early, so larger compositions still have a value they can work with before execution begins.
+If the function returned `decimal`, the effect would already have happened.
+Returning `IO<decimal>` leaves a value that larger compositions can still work with before execution begins.

 Here, `Delay` means **defer evaluation**.
 It does not pause a thread, wait for a duration, or behave like `Task.Delay`.